imagej/imagej.github.io/pages/Scripting_Headless.md

     ./ImageJ-linux64 --ij2 --headless --run path/to/script [key1=value1,key2=value2,...]

-{% capture includecontent %} In many cases, it is necessary to enclose the entire list of key/value pairs in single quotes, to avoid shell expansion.
-See the following examples. {% endcapture %}
+{% include warning-sidebox-right content='In many cases, it is necessary to enclose the entire list of key/value pairs in single quotes, to avoid shell expansion.
+See the following examples.' %}

-{% include warning-box content=includecontent %}

 ## Basic run